 - Store important assets in secure locations.
 This is especially useful for confidential documents or photo storage.
 Whether your drug of choice is Google Drive or Dropbox, I highly recommend reading the user agreements for them, as some of these services state that they own the rights to your content for advertising purposes.

-All of these are great ways to keep your information secure in a world full of cyber criminals.
+These are great ways to keep your information secure in a world full of cyber criminals.
 The best part?
-They’re all really simple to do.
-Establishing these habits will set you up for a more fun and safer internet experience.
+They’re all really straightforward.
+Establishing these habits will make you more fun and have a safer internet experience.